vmtamburro/Data-Engineering/Cloud Computing/Azure/AZ900/exam_practice_1.md

 40. Which of the following statements regarding an Azure storage account is true?
     - Data that is stored in an Azure storage account automatically has at least three copies.

+41. what advantages does high availability bring to cloud computing?
+    - Enables organizations to easily scale their resources based on their needs
+    - Allows for redundancy of resources, ensuring that if one resource fails, another can take its place without interruption
+    - Enables load balancing across multiple resources, preventing overloading of any single resource.

+42. You have a VM and want to encrypt its disks.
+What is the first step?
+    - Create an encryption key

+43.